-- 1. Keeping Children Safe in Education 2019 makes reference to the need for school staff to be able to accurately identify where young people are at risk from serious violence.
-School staff should refer to paragraphs 29 and 30 from this statutory guidance. - 2.
+- Child Criminal Exploitation occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18.
+County lines is a serious form of Child Criminal Exploitation, and this can expose children to risk of serious violence. - 2.
 Staff should be made aware that the signs associated with child sexual exploitation can also be a sign that children are at risk from, or are involved with serious violent crime.
 For example, signs may include increased absence, changes in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of abuse of assault or unexplained injuries.
 Unexplained gifts, possessions or things of high value could also indicate a child is at risk.
 Staff should be aware that these signs could be an indication that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 3.
 DSLs should ensure that the signs that a child may be at risk from serious violence is included in induction training for all staff. - 4.
-DSLs can access advice about serious violence for their school through the following sources: - https://www.gov.uk/government/publications/advice-to-schools-and-colleges-on-gangs-and-youth-violence - https://www.gov.uk/government/publications/criminal-exploitation-of-children-and-vulnerable-adults-county-lines - Annex A from Keeping Children Safe in Education 2019
+DSLs can access advice about serious violence for their school through the following sources: - Advice to schools and colleges on gangs and youth violence - Criminal Exploitation of children and vulnerable adults: county lines